Computational thinking: In K–12 education

-Current integration of computational thinking into the K–12 curriculum comes in two forms: in computer science classes directly or through the use and measure of computational thinking techniques in other subjects.
-Teachers in Science, Technology, Engineering, and Mathematics (STEM) focused classrooms that include computational thinking, allow students to practice problem-solving skills such as trial and error.
-Valerie Barr and Chris Stephenson describe computational thinking patterns across disciplines in a 2011 ACM Inroads article However Conrad Wolfram has argued that computational thinking should be taught as a distinct subject.
+Current integration of computational thinking into the K–12 curriculum comes in two forms: in computer science classes directly or through the use and measure of CT techniques in other subjects.
+Teachers in Science, Technology, Engineering, and Mathematics (STEM)-focused classrooms that include CT allow students to practice problem-solving skills such as trial and error.
+Valerie Barr and Chris Stephenson describe CT patterns across disciplines in a 2011 ACM Inroads article.
+However, Conrad Wolfram has argued that CT should be taught as a distinct subject.

-There are online institutions that provide a curriculum, and other related resources, to build and strengthen pre-college students with computational thinking, analysis and problem-solving.
+There are online institutions that provide a curriculum, and other related resources, to build and strengthen pre-college students with computational thinking, analysis, and problem-solving.

 Center for Computational Thinking

 Carnegie Mellon University in Pittsburgh has a Center for Computational Thinking.
 The Center's major activity is conducting PROBEs or PROBlem-oriented Explorations.
-These PROBEs are experiments that apply novel computing concepts to problems to show the value of computational thinking.
+These PROBEs are experiments that apply novel computing concepts to problems to show the value of CT.
 A PROBE experiment is generally a collaboration between a computer scientist and an expert in the field to be studied.
 The experiment typically runs for a year.
 In general, a PROBE will seek to find a solution for a broadly applicable problem and avoid narrowly focused issues.
 Some examples of PROBE experiments are optimal kidney transplant logistics and how to create drugs that do not breed drug-resistant viruses.

+Similarly, Duke University in Durham, North Carolina, has a Center for Computational Thinking (CCT), and the Illinois Institute of Technology (Illinois Tech) in Chicago has an Active Computational Thinking (ACT) Center.